avble/avble.github.io/_posts/2024-10-02-http-parser-with-libevent.md

 title:  "[High-traffic http server] by http-parser with libevent"
 ---

-[http-parser](https://github.com/nodejs/llhttp) and [libevent](https://github.com/libevent/libevent) are well-know for parsing http request and I/O event library, respectively.
+I have created a [minimun http](https://github.com/avble/http-parser-with-libevent) using [http-parser](https://github.com/nodejs/llhttp) and [libevent](https://github.com/libevent/libevent) which are well-know for parsing http request and I/O event library, respectively.

-I have created a minimun http erver by using these two library at [http-parser-libevent](https://github.com/avble/http-parser-with-libevent)

 The below table shows its performance in term of `request per second`.
 It is very impressive.
 It surpasses several well-know/modern web framework.